HolmesProcessing/Holmes-Storage/README.md

 We recommend a Cassandra cluster for large deployments.

 ##### Cassandra
-Holmes-Storage supports single node or cluster installation of Cassandra version 3.5.x and higher.
-The version requirement is because of the significant improvement in system performance when leveraging the newly introduced [SASIIndex](https://github.com/apache/cassandra/blob/trunk/doc/SASI.md) for secondary indexing.
+Holmes-Storage supports single node or cluster installation of Cassandra version 3.10 and higher.
+The version requirement is because of the significant improvement in system performance when leveraging the newly introduced [SASIIndex](https://github.com/apache/cassandra/blob/trunk/doc/SASI.md) for secondary indexing and [Materialized Views](https://www.datastax.com/dev/blog/new-in-cassandra-3-0-materialized-views).
 We highly recommend deploying Cassandra as a cluster with a minimum of three Cassandra nodes in production environments.

 ###### Configuration